tenstorrent/sfpi/README.md

   errors.
 This could be cleaned up, but seems to work (strip fails when it doesn't recognized the file type).

-8) Running the test suite
+8) Running the GCC test suite
   This is not required for typical build/release cycles, but should likely be done if the RISCV code paths are altered or any other signficant perturbation is made.